jessekelly881/SoftwareBlog/_posts/2019-09-03-playing-with-redux.md

 touch index.html
 touch index.js
 ```
 Open up the index.html file in your text viewer of choice.
-I prefer emacs but, really, it doesn't matter.
+I prefer [emacs](https://amzn.to/2MV29xN){:target="_blank"} but, really, it doesn't matter.

 In our index.html file we are goint to add 2 lines of html.